wardle/codelists/README.md

 * as a library and so can be embedded within another software package running on the java virtual machine (JVM), written in, for example java or clojure.
 * as a microservice and so can be used as an API by other software written in any language
-* on the command-line, and so can be used for ad-hoc codelist generation as part of your analytics.

 The substrate for all codelists is SNOMED CT.
 That coding system is an ontology and terminology, and not simply a classification.
 That means we can use the relationships within SNOMED CT to derive more complete codelists.